 The valuable lesson was not to fall victim to the negative vibes around you.
 If you are stoked about your idea, get it off the ground as fast as possible if you linger and procrastinate.
 It’s best to leave that idea alone and find a project that you are passionate about!

-If you wish to hear more, please sign up for my notification below:
+If you wish to hear more, please tweet the article: